 Remark 4.
-Proving that there exists one minimal homeomorphism φ which is not uniquely ergodic yet has a metrizable universal minimal flow would be enough to answer negatively the question posed by Angel, Kechris and Lyons.
+Proving that there exists one minimal homeomorphism φ which is not uniquely ergodic, yet has a metrizable universal minimal flow would be enough to answer negatively the question of Angel-Kechris-Lyons mentioned above.
 In the opposite direction, proving that the universal minimal flows of these groups are not metrizable as soon as the homeomorphism is not uniquely ergodic, and are metrizable otherwise, would point towards a positive answer to their question.

-At the moment, this seems out of reach: for instance, when φ is equal to the usual binary odometer, G{φ} is just the set of all homeomorphisms of the Cantor space $\{0, 1\}^{\omega}$ which preserve the usual $(\frac{1}{2}, \frac{1}{2})$ Bernoulli measure on $\{0, 1\}^{\omega}$.
+At the moment, this seems out of reach: for instance, when φ is equal to the usual binary odometer, G{φ} is just the set of all homeomorphisms of the Cantor space $\{0,1\}^{\omega}$ which preserve the usual (1/2,1/2)-Bernoulli measure on $\{0,1\}^{\omega}$.
 Identifying the universal minimal flow of this group is already a very complicated problem, studied in [KST] where a candidate (which is metrizable) is proposed.
 Thus it seems that the current state of the art does not, for the moment, allow us to hope for an easy answer to our question.

-6. Uniquely ergodic homeomorphisms and Fraissé theory
+6. Uniquely ergodic homeomorphisms and Fraïssé theory

-From now on, we focus on the case where φ is uniquely ergodic, that is, there is a unique φ -invariant probability measure.
+From now on, we focus on the case when φ is uniquely ergodic, i.e. there is a unique φ -invariant probability measure.

 Definition 6.1.
-A Borel probability measure μ on a Cantor space X is said to be a good measure if μ is atomless, has full support, and satisfies the following property: whenever A, B are clopen subsets of X such that $\mu(A) \le \mu(B)$, there exists a clopen subset C of B such that $\mu(C) = \mu(A)$.
+A Borel probability measure μ on a Cantor space X is said to be a good measure if μ is atomless, has full support, and satisfies the following property: whenever A, B are clopen subsets of X such that $\mu(A) \leq \mu(B)$, there exists a clopen subset C of B such that $\mu(C) = \mu(A)$.